Coefficient of Variation

 |α||66.67%||(12 / 18) * 100|

 |β||80%||(20 / 25) * 100|

 |λ||37.5%||(3 / 8) * 100|

-Coefficient of variation being a comparative tool also has a few limitations.
-This is less reliable in case of volatility.
+Coefficient of variation is a comparative tool that also has a few limitations.
+This is less reliable in the case of volatility.
 Also, it is not useful when the mean or average is close to zero.
-There are other indicators for similar comparisons, such as, Sharpe’s Ratio.
+There are other indicators for similar comparisons, such as Sharpe’s Ratio.